Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

     * Comments:
         * > By revealing the equivalence of the state-of-the-art Residual Network (ResNet) and Densely Convolutional Network (DenseNet) within the HORNN framework, we find that ResNet enables feature re-usage while DenseNet enables new features exploration which are both important for learning good representations.
 (DPN, 2017)
         * > Although the width of the densely connected path increases linearly as it goes deeper, causing the number of parameters to grow quadratically, DenseNet provides higher parameter efficiency compared with ResNet.
 (DPN, 2017)
+        * > Although several techniques, such as skip connections (He et al., 2016) and batch normalization (Ioffe & Szegedy, 2015), alleviate the training problem, the accuracy gain of very deep network diminishes: for example, ResNet-1000 has similar accuracy as ResNet-101 even though it has much more layers.
+(EfficientNetV1, 2019)
 * [ResNet with Pre-Activation](https://arxiv.org/abs/1603.05027)
     * Title: Identity Mappings in Deep Residual Networks
     * Year: 16 Mar `2016`